franava/mad/README.md

 Well, kind of.
 This is what the script was originally written.
 But given the fact that **pandocs** provides a huge amount of functionalities, this is just the first step.

-- How will this repo progress forward? *I have no idea*
+- How will this repo progress? *I have no idea*

 - What will the next feature be? *That's a nice question.
 I don't have an answere, but is indeed a nice question*

-- Am I allowed to do progress with it? *Please, be my guest.
+- Am I allowed to progress with it? *Please, be my guest.
 And in the meanwhile keep me posted*